Hey guys this is David I’m giving another chance to JBL with their JBL reflect flow.

-Alright, let’s test that Bluetooth connection Bluetooth 5.0 not four or five here is featured which it won’t be best at the moment the higher version available is bluetooth5.1 a super new here.
+Alright, let’s test that Bluetooth connection Bluetooth 5.0 not four or five here is featured which it won’t be beaten at the moment the higher version available is bluetooth5.1 a super new here.

-Which offers some minor enhancements but at the time of this article no other mainstream earphones even offer that at least I don’t think.
+This offers some minor enhancements but at the time of this article, no other mainstream earphones even offer that at least I don’t think.

-Bluetooth 5.0 is perfect in my opinion for music my pixel 4 XL here I’m able to walk 99% of my 1100 square foot apartment testing this with the article there’s no syncing delays on both YouTube and Netflix.
+Bluetooth 5.0 is perfect in my opinion for music my pixel 4 XL here I’m able to walk 99% of my 1100 square foot apartment testing this with the article there are no syncing delays on both YouTube and Netflix.

 if I’m pairing from my phone to my pixel let’s say I would have two unpaired from my iPhone first before I can establish a connection I might pick.